 Book Club through winter the Book Club will meet at varying times; check the newsletter for updates.
 Regular date and time is the first Tuesday of each month at 7 pm, varying locations

 A casual group of readers meeting for conversation and fun

 Back Row Broads (BRB) – Wednesdays at 10 am

 Children’s Worship Area

-A child friendly section of the sanctuary hosts revolving activities, projects and hands on play experiences for children of all ages.
-Children have an innate sense of the presence of God.
-Based on the Godly Play approach, activities are designed to help them to explore their faith through story, gain religious language and enhance their spiritual experience though wonder and play, all while enjoying worship with the congregation as a whole.
+Our Worship services are child-friendly; a special area in the sanctuary offers activities and hands-on play experiences for children of all ages.
+Based on the Godly Play approach, activities are designed to help kids explore their faith through story, gain religious language, and enhance their spiritual experience though wonder and play, all while worshiping with the congregation as a whole.

 Seasonal and special studies are offered throughout the year